 1. CONSIDER CAREER CHOICE

-See www.educationplannerbc.ca for programs offered at schools in B.C.
+See www.educationplannerbc.ca for programs offered at Post-Secondary Institution(PSI) in B.C.

 - To apply to most universities as a transfer student, you must complete between 24‒60 transferable credits at Douglas